Solaris (1972 film): Filming

 In the summer of 1970 the State Committee for Cinematography (Goskino SSSR) authorized the production of Solaris, with a length of 4000 m, equivalent to a two-hour-twenty-minute running time.
 The exteriors were photographed at Zvenigorod, near Moscow; the interiors were photographed at the Mosfilm studios.
-The scenes of space pilot Berton driving through a city were photographed in September and October 1971 at Akasaka and Iikura in Tokyo.
+The scenes of space pilot Burton driving through a city were photographed in September and October 1971 at Akasaka and Iikura in Tokyo.
 The original plan was to film futuristic structures at the World Expo '70, but the trip was delayed.
 The shooting began in March 1971 with cinematographer Vadim Yusov, who also photographed Tarkovsky's previous films.
 They quarreled so much on this film that they never worked together again.
-Eastman Kodak color film was used in the color scenes.
-Not widely available in the Soviet Union, it had to be specially procured for the production.
+Eastman Kodak color film was used to shoot the color scenes, though it had to be specially procured for the production as it was not widely available in the Soviet Union.
 The first version of Solaris was completed in December 1971.

 The Solaris ocean was created with acetone, aluminium powder, and dyes.
 Mikhail Romadin designed the space station as lived-in, beat-up and decrepit rather than shiny, neat and futuristic.
 The designer and director consulted with scientist and aerospace engineer Lupichev, who lent them a 1960s-era mainframe computer for set decoration.
 For some of the sequences, Romadin designed a mirror room that enabled Yusov to hide within a mirrored sphere so as to be invisible in the finished film.
-Akira Kurosawa, who was visiting the Mosfilm studios just then, expressed admiration for the space station design.
+Akira Kurosawa, who visited the Mosfilm studios during filming, expressed admiration for the space station design.

 In January 1972 the State Committee for Cinematography requested editorial changes before releasing Solaris.
-These included a more realistic film with a clearer image of the future and deletion of allusions to God and Christianity.
+Requests included a more realistic film with a clearer image of the future and deletion of allusions to God and Christianity.
 Tarkovsky successfully resisted such major changes, and after a few minor edits Solaris was approved for release in March 1972.

 Music

 The soundtrack of Solaris features Johann Sebastian Bach's chorale prelude for organ Ich ruf' zu dir, Herr Jesu Christ, BWV 639, played by Leonid Roizman, and an electronic score by Eduard Artemyev.
 The prelude is the central musical theme.
-Tarkovsky initially wanted the film to be devoid of music and asked Artemyev to orchestrate ambient sounds as the score.
-The latter proposed subtly introducing orchestral music.
-In counterpoint to classical music as Earth's theme, is fluid electronic music as the theme for the planet Solaris.
-The character of Hari has her own subtheme, a cantus firmus based on Bach's music featuring Artemyev's music atop it; it is heard at Hari's death and at the story's end.
+Tarkovsky initially wanted the film to be devoid of music and asked Artemyev to orchestrate ambient sounds as the score; the latter proposed subtly introducing orchestral music.
+The classical music used for Earth's theme stands in counterpoint to the fluid electronic music used as the theme for the planet Solaris.
+The character Hari has her own subtheme, a cantus firmus based on Bach's music featuring Artemyev's music atop it; it is heard at Hari's death and at the story's end.